Dear Urban Legends:

-Rumor died with Pop Rocks candy (and child actor's career)
+Rumor died with candy (and child actor's career)

 Unfortunately, the boy who played Little Mikey at the age of three never achieved much fame outside of those commercials and, by the late '70s, had seemingly vanished from sight.
 This gave the rumor legs, and sales began to suffer.
 Despite an effort to dispel the falsehood by taking out full-page ads in dozens of newspapers across the country and mailing explanatory letters to 50,000 school principals, misinformation prevailed and General Foods was forced to pull Pop Rocks from the market in 1980.
 The rumor died with the candy.
 (Pop Rocks enjoyed a resurgence five years later when the patent changed hands, and have been off and on the market since as different companies bought and sold the rights.)

-Proof positive that Pop Rocks didn't kill Little Mikey is the fact that his real-life alter ego, John Gilchrist, is still alive and working as an ad exec for a New York radio station.
+Proof positive that Pop Rocks and soda didn't kill Little Mikey is the fact that his real-life alter ego, John Gilchrist, is still alive and at last report was working as an ad exec for a New York radio station.

 Sources and further reading:

 Exploding Stomachs: Myths and Facts: Did a Handful of Pop Rocks and a Chaser of Soda Kill Little Mikey?